CUBRID/cubrid-manual/en/sql/authorization.rst

     Only **DBA** and **DBA** members can delete users using the DROP USER statement.

-The following example shows how to create a user (*Fred*), change a password, and delete the user.
+The following example shows how to create a user (*test_user1*), change a password, and delete the user.

 .. code-block:: sql

-    CREATE USER Fred;
+    CREATE USER test_user1;
-    ALTER USER Fred PASSWORD '1234';
+    ALTER USER test_user1 PASSWORD '1234';
-    DROP USER Fred;
+    DROP USER test_user1;

 .. _granting-authorization: